Grails-Plugin-Consortium/grails-cxf-client/README.md

 <a name="Change"></a>
 CHANGE LOG
 ---------------
+* v1.4.6
+    * Removing some jar deps from plugin causing issue with other plugins

 * v1.4.5
     * Reverted the use of @Commons to make app compatible with 1.3.0+
     * Added parameter for secureSocketProtocol to specify protocol.
 Constants were added for this in CxfClientConstants class.